guangie88/linking-example/cffi/README.md

         /lib64/ld-linux-x86-64.so.2 (0x00007fe927c8e000)
 ```

-Note that `main` is dependent on our created `libfib.so` shared library.
+Note that `main` is now shown to be dependent on our created `libfib.so` shared
+library.

 Simply run